premchand228/MLFLOW-CARPRICE/README.md

 * We will compare the performance of the model using MLFLOW  comparsion GUI.

-* This experimrnt is going to be a more advanced than the simple demo we saw earlier(AIOPS-MLFLOW)
+* This experimrnt is going to be a more advanced than the simple demo we saw earlier(AIOPS-MLFLOW) *
+* This experimrnt will also show us a way how to serve a model using MLFLOW capabilities.
+*

 ## commands used -